 Her education in visual arts is complemented by experience in cognition and emotional intelligence, having studied in the Cognitive Neuroscience course at the Nirakara Institute and Psychology at Oxford University.
 She has been a Visiting Researcher at the Basque Center on Cognition, Brain and Language (BCBL, Basque Country) in collaboration with neuroscientist Dr David Soto.
 Coming from a multidisciplinary background, she has approached imagination as a construction of beliefs and realities, training in Neurolinguistic Programming, and complimenting her skills with artistic education.

 Amaia is part of several research projects financed by the Ministry of Science, Innovation, and Universities of the Spanish Government and the European Union, such Art and Embodied Cognition in Creative Processes: Ecological Awareness of the Self in the Environment (HAR2017-85485-P), Participatory visual arts as a welfare resource for hospitalized children and adolescents (AVISPAR) (PR87-1922605) and Innovation Strategies in Cultural Myth Criticism (AGLAYA)(H2019/HUM5714) of the UCM.
 She is a research member of the "Inter-University Group of the Pedagogical Museum of Children's Art" (GiMuPAI) of the UCM, and the "Innovation and Image Analysis Group" (IAI) of the UFV, researching welfare and image.
 Amaia is associate editor of the journal "Arte, Individuo y Sociedad" (Q1) and reviewer of the journals Kepes (Q1) and Leonardo MIT Press (Q1).

-With more than 8 years of experience in the visual field, she has had the opportunity to work on graphic design, as well as creative and technological innovation projects in prestigious companies such as Coca-Cola, PhoneHouse, Fundación Telefónica, and Baidewei Magazine in the Marketing and Creativity Department.
-Currently, she is the visual and graphic designer of Gazelle Wind Power Limited.
+With more than 8 years of experience in the visual field, she has had the opportunity to work on graphic design, as well as creative and technological innovation projects in prestigious companies such as Coca-Cola, PhoneHouse, Gazelle Wind Power Limited, Fundación Telefónica, and Baidewei Magazine in the Marketing and Creativity Department.